simonwendel/sun-to-usb-adapter/README.md

 ## Adjusted Serial Protocol

-There is however a nasty little bug hiding in the [above interpretation](#original-interpretation).
-As part of the loop that reads from the serial line, the following line is used to actually read:
+There is however a nasty little bug hiding on line 37 of the [the original implementation][the nasty bug 1] which taints the above interpretation.
+As part of the loop that reads from the serial line, in the main code and the [test program source][the nasty bug 2], the following line is used to actually read from the keyboard:

 ```
 char c = sunSerial.read();